ibm-cloud-docs/CDN/about.md

 ### Respect Headers
 {: #respect-headers}

 The **Respect Headers** option allows the HTTP header configuration in the origin to override the CDN configuration.
-This feature is ON by default.
+The default value for respect header is `OFF`, which means the CDN caches your contents by default.
+For more information, see [Controlling an HTTP client's cache duration](/docs/CDN?topic=CDN-using-cache-control-to-control-an-http-client-s-cache-duration).

 ### Serve Stale content
 {: #serve-stale-content}